ethereum/consensus-specs/specs/phase0/validator.md

 - Let `deposit_message` be a `DepositMessage` with all the `DepositData` contents except the `signature`.
 - Let `signature` be the result of `bls.Sign` of the `compute_signing_root(deposit_message, domain)` with `domain=compute_domain(DOMAIN_DEPOSIT)`. (_Warning_: Deposits _must_ be signed with `GENESIS_FORK_VERSION`, calling `compute_domain` without a second argument defaults to the correct version).
 - Let `deposit_data_root` be `hash_tree_root(deposit_data)`.
-- Send a transaction on the Ethereum 1.0 chain to `DEPOSIT_CONTRACT_ADDRESS` executing `def deposit(pubkey: bytes[48], withdrawal_credentials: bytes[32], signature: bytes[96], deposit_data_root: bytes32)` along with a deposit of `amount` Gwei.
+- Send a transaction on the Ethereum proof-of-work chain to `DEPOSIT_CONTRACT_ADDRESS` executing `def deposit(pubkey: bytes[48], withdrawal_credentials: bytes[32], signature: bytes[96], deposit_data_root: bytes32)` along with a deposit of `amount` Gwei.

 *Note*: Deposits made for the same `pubkey` are treated as for the same validator.
 A singular `Validator` will be added to `state.validators` with each additional deposit amount added to the validator's balance.
 A validator can only be activated when total deposits for the validator pubkey meet or exceed `MAX_EFFECTIVE_BALANCE`.

 ### Process deposit

-Deposits cannot be processed into the beacon chain until the Eth1 block in which they were deposited or any of its descendants is added to the beacon chain `state.eth1_data`.
+Deposits cannot be processed into the beacon chain until the proof-of-work block in which they were deposited or any of its descendants is added to the beacon chain `state.eth1_data`.
 This takes _a minimum_ of `ETH1_FOLLOW_DISTANCE` Eth1 blocks (~8 hours) plus `EPOCHS_PER_ETH1_VOTING_PERIOD` epochs (~6.8 hours).
-Once the requisite Eth1 data is added, the deposit will normally be added to a beacon chain block and processed into the `state.validators` within an epoch or two.
+Once the requisite proof-of-work block data is added, the deposit will normally be added to a beacon chain block and processed into the `state.validators` within an epoch or two.
 The validator is then in a queue to be activated.

 ### Validator index